criipto/docs-old/getting-started/basics.md

 ![Manage Users](/images/manage-users.png)

-and you will then have access to invite and/or revoke users from your Criipto Verify tenant:
+and you will then have access to add and remove users from your Criipto Verify tenant, and also control which specific permissions each user has:

 ![Manage Users Details](/images/manage-users-details.png)